gregology/gregology.github.io/codex.md

   - I am able bodied
   - I am 183cm tall
   - I am physically strong
+  - I am confident
+  - I am comfortable expressing my sexual orientation
   - I have recognised expertise in various fields
-  - My skillsets are in demand & lucrative
+  - my skillsets are in demand & lucrative
   - I do not have to worry about being physically or sexually assaulted
   - I have good relationships with influential people
 - Humans are privileged because: